Cuupa/classificator/README.md

 When creating an issue or a pull request, please be as detailed as possible.

 "I want to participate, but I know nothing about programming 😔"
 - No problem.
-You can contribute by providing [topic definitions](https://github.com/Cuupa/classificator/tree/master/src/main/resources/kbfiles) or contribute by providing feedback, make some suggestions eg.
+You can contribute by providing [topic definitions](https://github.com/Cuupa/classificator/tree/master/knowledgebase) or contribute by providing feedback, make some suggestions eg. If you want to contribute to your topic, open a new issue providing your suggested changes but also supply any text you have tested with.
 If you want to create or fine tune a topic, create a pull request and I'll give it a shot.

 If you think this project is awesome, you can spend me a beer or a coffee.